What is Nurofen Plus?

 Please read the included leaflet carefully before using this product.

 Please contact your GP if appropriate regarding this product.

-For further information on our medication restrictions policy, please click here
+For further information on our medication restrictions policy, please click here.

-If you are concerned about addiction of 'over the counter' medication we urge you to visit the below links for professional help and advice
+If you are concerned about addiction to 'over the counter' medication, we urge you to visit the below links for professional help and advice:

-Free UK Delivery on all orders over £30 - Delivery within 3-5 working days
+Free UK Delivery on all orders over £30* - Delivery within 3-5 working days.

-Standard UK Delivery - £2.95 - Delivery within 3-5 working days
+Standard UK Delivery - £2.95* - Delivery within 3-5 working days.